 )

-The figure below describes the transformation process easily.
+The figure below illustrates the transformation process.

-In the entire
+Throughout the entire

 Coordinate system transformation process

-that convert a geometry's coordinates to its position and orientation within the plane.
+rotation, translation, and reflection matrices that convert a geometry's coordinates to its position and orientation within the plane.

 In architectural design, a transformation matrix can help align building shapes along intended angles and directions within an axial framework.